amperity/amperity-docs/shared/terms.rst

 .. term-visual-segment-editor-start

-The **Segment Editor** is the user interface for building segments in AmpIQ.
+The **Segment Editor** is the user interface for building segments.
 This editor uses a series of drop-downs, picklists, conditions, and values to define an attribute profile.
 Refresh segment insights to see how many customers match the profile, and then activate it as a segment.

 .. term-visual-segment-editor-end